QuantFILab/Divfolio/README.md

 ## Original Research Papers related to Divfolio

 Divfolio is baed on the research results from two papers.
 Preprint versions of both papers are open access available on SSRN.
 First, the methodology paper explains all mathematical details in portfolio optimization, [Mechanisms to Incentivise Fossil Fuel Divestment and Implications on Portfolio Risk and Returns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4131449).
 Secondly, the software paper explains how to use Divolio aloge with an example in FTSE100 divestment to improve ESG scores, [DivFolio: A Shiny Application for Portfolio Divestment in Green Finance Wealth Management](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4131449).

-## Where to find ticker?
+## Where to find the ticker?

 If you are interested in downloading historical data from Divfolio, you will need the Yahoo!
 Finance ticker.
 You may find the tickers [here](https://finance.yahoo.com/screener/new).
 Note that the ESG scores are available for certain stocks.
 The ESG scores are not available for others assets, but the historical data may be available.

 ## Workflow

 DivFolio App tool comprises two core components as will be detailed in the panels below.
-The first component involves a set of sequential STEPs that users undertake consisting of STEP 1 through to STEP 5, which must be performed sequentially.
+The first component involves a set of sequential STEPs that users undertake consisting of STEP 1 through STEP 5, which must be performed sequentially.
 The second component involves a collection of three independent optional STEPs that can be performed individually.
 For the optional steps, so long as the user has the relevant data prepared in CSV format already, for instance as output from STEPS 1 to 5 in Component 1, then they can upload this directly into any of the STEPS in Component 2 instead of generating them again from the tool.
-For more details please see user guide on the application.
+For more details please see the user guide on the application.

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/daig.jpg?raw=true)